Databus3301/Lwjgl-Experiments/README.md

 -

 ### Resources
-The Cherno - OpenGl series on YouTube \n
+The Cherno - OpenGl series on YouTube <br>
 GamesWithGabe - Making a 2D game in java